Newtown (town), Connecticut

 Sandy Hook Elementary School shooting

-On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School where he killed 20 children and six adult staff.
+On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School where he killed 20 grade one children and six adult staff.
 He committed suicide when police arrived at the school.
 Lanza suffered from severe mental illness which was left untreated.
 The event reignited a debate regarding access to firearms by people with mental illness and gun laws in the United States.

 Geography